anyscale/templates/templates/fine-tune-llm_v2/README.md

 # !python main.py training_configs/lora/llama-3-8b.yaml
 ```

-As the command runs, you can monitor a number of built-in metrics out of the box in the `Metrics` tab under `Ray Dashboard`, such as the number of GPU nodes and GPU utilization.
+As the command runs, you can monitor a number of built-in metrics in the `Metrics` tab under `Ray Dashboard`, such as the number of GPU nodes and GPU utilization.

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/fine-tune-llm_v2/assets/gpu-usage.png" width=500px/>

 Depending on whether you are running LoRA or full-param fine-tuning, you can continue with step 2(a) or step 2(b).
+Find out more about full-paramter vs. LoRA fine-tuning in the FAQ section.

 ## Step 2(a) - Serving the LoRA fine-tuned model